Barton Fink: Plot

 In 1941, up-and-coming Broadway playwright Barton Fink accepts a contract from Capitol Pictures in Hollywood to write film scripts for a thousand dollars per week.
 Upon moving to Los Angeles, Fink settles into the cheap Hotel Earle.
 His room's only decoration is a small painting of a woman on the beach, arm raised to block the sun.
 Fink is assigned to a wrestling film by his new boss Jack Lipnick, but he finds difficulty in writing for the unfamiliar subject.
 He is distracted by sounds coming from the room next door, and he phones the front desk to alert them of the disturbing sounds.
 His neighbor, Charlie Meadows, the source of the noise, visits Fink to apologize.
 During their conversation, Fink proclaims his affection for "the common man", and Meadows describes his life as an insurance salesman.

 Still unable to proceed beyond the first lines of his script, Fink consults producer Ben Geisler for advice.
 Irritated, the frenetic Geisler takes him to lunch and orders him to consult another writer for assistance.
-Fink accidentally meets the novelist W. P. Mayhew in the bathroom.
+Fink meets the novelist W. P. Mayhew by chance in the bathroom.
 They briefly discuss movie-writing and arrange a second meeting later in the day.
 Fink later learns from Mayhew's secretary, Audrey Taylor, that Mayhew suffers from alcoholism and that Taylor ghostwrote some of his scripts.
 With one day left before his meeting with Lipnick to discuss the film, Fink phones Taylor and begs her for assistance.
 Taylor visits him at the Earle and they have sex.
-Fink awakens the next morning to find that Taylor had been violently murdered.
+Fink awakens the next morning to find that Taylor has been violently murdered.
 Horrified, he summons Meadows and asks for help.
 Meadows is repulsed but disposes of the body and orders Fink to avoid contacting the police.